adoprog/Sitecore-Flow/README.md

 Let the service providers take care of updating their connectors in the cloud and start integrating new systems with Sitecore without developers help.

-Initial release includes custom save action for [Web Forms for Marketers](https://doc.sitecore.net/web_forms_for_marketers) module, which allows you to easily map your web form fields to the actions in Microsoft Flow.

-Feel free to request additional features as well  ass add your own recipes via pull requests.

 ## Installation

 Download the latest version of the module [here](https://github.com/adoprog/Sitecore-Flow/releases).
 Install the module using Installation Wizard.

 Make sure you have Web Forms for Marketers module installed or use the version with "*_no_WFFM" suffix.

+## Features

+* Send Sitecore [Web Forms for Marketers](https://doc.sitecore.net/web_forms_for_marketers) form submit data to [Microsoft Flow](https://flow.microsoft.com/)
+* Send items to Microsoft Flow using Workflow actions (available in v1.0.1 and up)
+* Sitecore 9: Experience Forms (available in v1.1.0 and up)
+* Sitecore 9: Automation (available in v1.1.3 and up)
+* Supports Sitecore 7, 8, 9

+## Planned Features

+* Rules Engine
+* Send Analytics session data to Microsoft Flow

 ## Usage